dhutapratama/docs/eloquent-relationships.md

 <a name="querying-all-morph-to-related-models"></a>
 #### Querying All Related Models

 Instead of passing an array of possible polymorphic models, you may provide `*` as a wildcard value.
-This will instruct Laravel to retrieve all of the possible polymorphic types from the database.
-Laravel will execute an additional query in order to perform this operation:
+This will instruct Lets to retrieve all of the possible polymorphic types from the database.
+Lets will execute an additional query in order to perform this operation:

     use Illuminate\Database\Eloquent\Builder;